sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ## Step Five: Evaluate and Identify ASVs

-An ASV is a unique, error-corrected DNA sequences from amplified marker genes that represent true biological variation.
+ASVs are unique, error-corrected DNA sequences from amplified marker genes that represent true biological variation.
 ASVs are grouped only when they share 100% sequence identity, offering greater precision than OTUs, which require only a 97% similarity threshold.
 Hence, dada2 only makes species level assignments based on exact matching between ASVs and sequenced reference strains.

-Let's start step five with constructing an ASV table, a higher-resolution version of the OTU table produced by traditional methods.
+Let's begin step five by constructing an ASV table, a higher-resolution version of the OTU table produced by traditional methods.

 ```{r}
 seqtab <- makeSequenceTable(mergers)